appwrite/appwrite/docs/tutorials/add-storage-adapter.md

 If everything goes well, create a new pull request in [utopia-php/storage](https://github.com/utopia-php/storage) library.

 ### Phase 2
-In this phase we will add support to new storage adapter in Appwrite.
+In this phase we will add support to the new storage adapter in Appwrite.

 * Note for this to happen, your PR in the first phase should have been merged and new version of [utopia-php/storage](https://github.com/utopia-php/storage) library released.